ThisSudhanshu/CRUD-with-EntityFramework/README.md

 This is a demo of a simple crud application is implemented on a large database of over 1000 entries.
 I have used Visual Studio 2019.

-This API uses LHS Square Bracket operator in request like [lt],[gt],etc
+This API can also be used for LHS Square Bracket operation in request like [lt],[gt],etc

 The database consists of 8 columns, which are:
 1.ID